Posted in:

 What are the benefits of a Stocks and Shares ISA?

-The ISA benefits are numerous, depending on the type of ISA you decide to take out, but the main benefit with all of them (apart from the JISA) is the £20,000 per year tax-free concession.
+The ISA benefits vary depending on the type of ISA you decide to take out, but the main benefit of all of them (apart from the JISA) is the tax-efficient way to grow your investments via the £20,000 per year tax-free concession.

-The problem with ordinary savings accounts, and this also applies to Cash ISAs, is that the interest rates they earn are very low.
+The problem with ordinary savings accounts, which also applies to Cash ISAs, is that their interest rates are very low.
 But one of the biggest benefits of Stocks and Shares ISA accounts is that they have the capacity to outperform Cash ISAs significantly in the long term.
-It all boils down to that horrible four-letter word – risk.
+It all boils down to that horrible four-letter word—risk.

-When considering the Investment ISA benefits, you have to look at the bigger picture.
-The full list of advantages of an ISA includes:
+When considering the Investment ISA benefits, you must look at the bigger picture.
+The advantages of Stocks and shares ISA or an ISA in general include:

 An easy way to begin investing

-Many people shy away from the thought of opening a Stocks and Shares ISA because they think that dealing in equities is too complicated.
-However, with the arrival of robo-investing services and digital investment products, this is no longer the case.
+Many people shy away from opening a Stocks and Shares ISA because they think dealing in equities is too complicated.
+However, this is no longer the case with the arrival of robo-investing services and digital investment products.
 They do all the hard work on your behalf.

-A robo investor will build a portfolio to suit your individual needs and will do the necessary legwork in terms of monitoring and changing your portfolio when and where appropriate.
-If you’re going down the DIY route, this allows you to spend more time doing the things you like to do, while your robo-adviser does the hard work managing your account.
+robo investor will build a portfolio to suit your individual needs and will do the necessary legwork to monitor and change your portfolio when and where appropriate.
+Going down the DIY route allows you to spend more time doing the things you like while your robo-adviser does the hard work of managing your account.

 The ability to keep more of your returns

 UK residents pay two taxes on their investment returns – Income Tax and Capital Gains Tax.
-One of the stocks and shares ISA benefits, as previously explained, is that you are given an annual ISA allowance of up to £20,000.
-These contributions are not taxed, nor are any returns that they make.
+One of the primary benefits of stocks and shares ISA is the tax efficiency it offers.
+You are given an annual ISA allowance of up to £20,000; these contributions are not taxed.
+Also, any gains from your investments in this ISA are free from capital gains tax, and there is no tax on dividend income, which can lead to a substantial increase in your investment returns over time.

-So another of the Investment ISA account benefits is that not only do you get to keep more of your hard-earned money, but you also spend less time putting together a self-assessment tax return.
+Another benefit of an Investment ISA account is that you get to keep more of your hard-earned money and spend less time preparing a self-assessment tax return.

 Delivering higher returns

-Although there have been some small increases in recent months, the interest rates on cash savings here in the UK are still poor.
-Typically they remain under 2%.
-In spite of that, Brits keep on putting their money into Cash ISAs.
+Although there have been some small increases recently, the interest rates on cash savings here in the UK are still poor.
+Typically, they remain under 2%.
+Despite that, Brits keep on putting their money into Cash ISAs.

-From the point of view of easy accessibility, to be able to pay unexpected or emergency bills etc, the use of Cash ISAs is clear.
+The use of Cash ISAs is clear from the point of view of easy accessibility, the ability to pay unexpected or emergency bills, and so on.
 However, by putting all of your money into this type of savings account, you are not taking advantage of the amount the potential interest your money could earn for you in the long term.

 The fact of the matter is that, with inflation peaking a little bit above the bank of interest base rate, the value of money tied up in savings accounts is likely to decrease in real terms.
 In other words, your money is underperforming.

-Left in limbo like this, your long-term financial targets may never be fully realised.
+Your long-term financial targets may never be fully realised in limbo like this.

 The advantage of ISA investments in stocks and shares is that rather than relying on a low fixed interest rate as with a Cash ISA, you can reap the reward of how much your stocks and shares investments are worth when it comes time to sell them.
 While there is a risk that you might have to settle for less than you originally invested, there is also an excellent chance of making inflation-beating returns over time.